bsnes-emu/bsnes/docs/interface/higan-settings.md

     where 0% means only the left speaker produces sound, 50% means both speakers produce sound equally, and 100% means only the right speaker produces sound.
-  - **Reverb** adds a slight reverberation effect to the emulated console's audio output, as though you were playing the game in a tunnel or small room.

 Input
 =====

+This tab controls
+how higan handles input for the emulated consoles.

+**When focus is lost**
+controls what happens when a game is loaded, but higan is not the current foreground window.

+  - **Pause Emulation** automatically pauses emulation.
+  - **Block Input** allows emulation to keep running, but higan will ignore all configured button presses.
+    If you're using the keyboard to emulate a controller, this prevents typing in other applications
+    from messing with higan,
+    but music will keep playing.
+  - **Allow Input** allows emulation to continue as normal.
+    This allows somebody to play higan with a controller in one window,
+    while somebody else types into another application in another window.

-This tab controls which PC inputs are mapped to which emulated controllers.
+The rest of this tab configures the mapping from PC inputs to emulated controllers.
 The exact PC inputs that can be mapped depend on [the input driver](../guides/drivers.md#input).

-General input settings:

-  - **Pause Emulation** automatically pauses emulation when the main higan window is not the current foreground window.
-  - **Allow Input** can be ticked when "Pause Emulation" is *not* ticked, and allows configured inputs to keep affecting higan even when higan is running in the background.
-    This is particularly relevant if
-    you configure your PC keyboard to control higan: if you tick this box,
-    and switch to a different application
-    leaving higan running in the background,
-    typing in that other application may affect the emulated game running in higan
-    even though you can't see it!

-Choosing which of the possible controllers to configure:
+To choose which of the possible controllers to configure:

-  - The console selector chooses which console's inputs to display in the mapping list below.
+  - The first drop-down list controls which console's ports appear in the second list.
-  - The port selector chooses which port of the selected console to display in the mapping list below.
+  - The second drop-down list controls which port's compatible controllers appear in the third list.
-  - The controller selector chooses which controller associated with the given console and port to display in the mapping list below.
+  - The third drop-down list controls which controller's inputs are shown in the mapping list below.

 Note that some consoles only allow particular controllers to be used in a particular port.
 For example,
 the Super Scope controller for the Super Famicom only works in Controller Port 2.

-Configuring the selected controller:
+To configure the selected controller:

   - The mapping list includes
     every button and axis on the selected controller,